kvpress

 pip install flash-attn --no-build-isolation

-This repository provides a set of "presses" that compress the KV cache.
-A press is only applied during the pre-filling phase and is associated with a compression_ratio
+kvpress provides a set of "presses" that compress the KV cache during the prefilling-phase.
+Each press is associated with a compression_ratio

 attribute that measures the compression of the cache.
 The easiest way to use a press is through our custom KVPressTextGenerationPipeline

-that is automatically registered as a transformers pipeline with the name "kv-press-text-generation" when kvpress is imported.
-It handles chat templates and tokenization for you:
+.
+It is automatically registered as a transformers pipeline with the name "kv-press-text-generation" when kvpress is imported and handles chat templates and tokenization for you:

 from kvpress import ExpectedAttentionPress